sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 + 185151
 + 207762
 + 252984
-+ 260521
-+ 275595
-+ 290669
-+ 305743
++ etc...
-+ ... and many more.

 These are our duplicate frames.
-Converting those to timestamps (in seconds) of when they occured,
+Converting those to rough timestamps (in seconds) of when they occured,
 + <a href="https://www.youtube.com/watch?v=N2VwIfi6LoY&t=142s"> 142.07 </a>
 + <a href="https://www.youtube.com/watch?v=N2VwIfi6LoY&t=2403s"> 2403.2 </a>
 + <a href="https://www.youtube.com/watch?v=N2VwIfi6LoY&t=4161s"> 4161.83 </a>